jivebiscuit/jivebiscuit.github.io/docs/sop/crp-sop.md

 1. “Caution, Navy Cabaniss (NGW) airport, located five miles southeast of the airport, may be mistaken for Corpus Christi International Airport.”

 #### 2-2-3.
 Strip Marking
 Flight strip marking shall be completed in accordance with the ZHU General Control SOP.
-For entries into Box 3 - Departure Gate, mark the “Departure Area” as outlined in Appendix 1 & 2.
+For entries into Box 3 - Departure Gate, mark the “Departure Area” as outlined in [Appendix 1](#a-1-departure-areas-south-flow) & [Appendix 2](#a-2-departure-areas-north-flow).

 !!! example "Example"
     Mark “A1” for Area 1 departures